 It may mean a time of counseling or separation, but it is worth it to hang in there and work on the issues.
 Prayer is one of the best ways of preventing violence in schools.

-What is more important is to reverse this fatherless trend.
+The best way to preventing violence in schools is to reverse the fatherless trend.
 Pray for your husband, the father of your children.
 And pray for protection over your kids every day.

 Our families are under attack.

 It’s time to stand up and do everything we can to raise our sons to be godly men and our daughters to be godly women.

 Teach your kids morals and values.
-Help them follow Jesus so the next generation can reverse the problem of school safety.
+Help them follow Jesus so the next generation can reverse the problem of violence in schools.